openvinotoolkit/openvino_tensorflow/docs/USAGE.md

  The string of operators should be separated with commas and provided as an argument to the above API.

- To check the list of disabled ops which are declared as supported by the backend, but disabled programmatically, use the following API:
+ To check the list of disabled operators which are declared as supported by the backend, but disabled programmatically, use the following API:

     openvino_tensorflow.get_disabled_ops()